Borders-None/lessons-2020-autumn-advanced/advanced_6_arrays-part-2/README.md

 sprintTimes.sort(); // [11.5, 11.89, 11.9, 12, 13, 15]

 function compareTimes(first, second) {
-  // if the first element is bigger than the second -> it should go before the second if (first > second) {
+  // if the first element is bigger than the second
+  // -> it should go before the second
+  // -> return -1
+  if (first > second) {
     return -1;
   }

-  // if the first element is smaller than the second -> it should go after the second if (first < sesond) {
+  // if the first element is smaller than the second
+  // -> it should go after the second
+  // -> return 1
+  if (first < sesond) {
     return 1;
   }

-  // first is equal to second -> it doesn't matter which comes first return 0;
+  // first is equal to second
+  // -> it doesn't matter which comes first
+  // -> return 0
+  return 0;
 }